mindspore-ai/docs/docs/mindspore/source_en/migration_guide/dynamic_shape.md

 During network training, there is a slicing operation `x[:k]`.
 Here, k is not a constant.
 As a result, the shape of `x[:k]` changes with the value of k, and the shape of all subsequent operations related to `x[:k]` is uncertain.

+**Solution**

+If this scenario is encountered to introduce a dynamic shape, the essence is that the dynamically changing values need to be modified to a fixed shape to solve the problem.
+As in the case of the TopK operator, if K is changing during execution, a dynamic shape is introduced.
+You can fix a maximum number of targets, first get the confidence level of all targets by static shape, then choose the K number of highest targets as the result output, and other targets are removed by mask mechanism.
+Sample code such as the multiclass_nms interface of [FasterRCNN](https://gitee.com/mindspore/models/blob/r2.3/official/cv/FasterRCNN/src/FasterRcnn/faster_rcnn.py).

 ## Shape Changes Introduced by Different Branches of Control Flows

 The output of some control flows on the network may be different.
 When the condition control items of the control flows are not fixed, dynamic shape may be triggered.
 For example: